pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/index.md

 # Contributing to PyMC Documentation

 ## Event
-The best library of the world is completely useless if it is not properly documented as therefore nobody can really use it.
-PyMC has an extensive documentation corpus with examples of all kinds which has been build since its initial release _back in 2015!_ In this webinar we'll explain how to contribute to PyMC documentation to update it to our new infrastructure built during the last 8 months thanks to Outreachy and GSoD.
+The best software libraries of the world are severely restrictive and inaccessible if they are not properly documented, resulting in few or no users.
+PyMC has an extensive documentation corpus with examples of all kinds which has been built since its initial release back in 2015!
+In this webinar we’ll explain how to contribute to PyMC documentation to update it to our new infrastructure built during the last 8 months thanks to Outreachy and GSoD (Google Season of Docs).

+You'll learn how to use MyST (a superset of Markdown) to write technical documentation, using multiple types of cross-references, adding beautiful styling elements, figures with captions... all while using executable Jupyter notebooks!

 ## Details